daphnedanaraj/resident-wellbeing-index/README.md

 - 🔁 Export to SharePoint or MS Teams with Power Automate
 - 📡 Integration with Microsoft Dataverse for real-time RWI updates
 - 🤖 AI-based insight generator (e.g., Copilot summary per residence hall)

+---

+## Contact
+For questions or collaboration, reach out at [daphne.danaraj@gmail.com].